zacharyallen66/zacharyallen66/README.md

 My journey into data began in 2008 building bots and automation scripts using Simba and Pascal, which later evolved into structured analytics during my military service as an all-source intelligence analyst.
 Through that role, I developed foundational skills in advanced Boolean logic, data structuring, and system-level querying — sharpening my analytical reasoning long before transitioning to formal data science roles.

 Since then, I've expanded into Python, R, SQL, STATA, and ArcGIS Pro — combining my economics background with machine learning, spatial analytics, and statistical modeling to deliver actionable insights for governments, universities, and the public good.

 ---

-- 👀 I’m interested in **All things Data Science, econometrics, machine learning, spatial analytics, financial modeling, and market analysis**
+- 👀 I’m interested in econometrics, machine learning, spatial analytics, financial modeling, and behavioral market analysis

-- 🌱 I’m currently learning **LLMs for data summarization, time series forecasting, and production-grade Python packaging**
+🌱 I’m currently exploring LLMs for applied text analysis, time series forecasting, and production-grade Python tooling

-- 💞️ I’m looking to collaborate on **open-source tools in economic research, civic data platforms, and analytics workflows for public good**
+💞️ I’m looking to collaborate on open-source tools in economic research, civic data platforms, and analytics workflows for impact

+🛠️ Languages & Tools: Python (most experienced), R, STATA, SQL, Java, ArcGIS Pro, HTML/CSS, Bash, Simba/Pascal (legacy), and advanced Boolean logic

-- 📫 Reach me at **allenwzac1@gmail.com** or connect via [LinkedIn](https://www.linkedin.com/in/zacharywallen/)
+📫 Reach me at allenwzac1@gmail.com or connect via LinkedIn

-- ⚡  Fun fact: I've been studying financial markets and trading independently since 2010 — these days, I channel that into building analytics tools for options strategies, risk modeling, and volatility insights. - See my options trader screener made via polygon.io API.
+⚡ Fun fact: I've been tracking markets and developing trading logic since 2010 — these days I channel that into building option analytics tools using live data APIs, Monte Carlo simulations, and risk/volatility modeling.
+See my options screener powered by Polygon.io.

 ---

 ### 📊 Featured Projects